robcarver17/pysystemtrade/docs/production.md

 ## After execution: fills and completions

 Control then returns to the stack handler.
 At this point we *should* have an order object which is fully filled, or at least cancelled so no further fills are expected to be received.
-However there are edge cases where this may not happen.
+However, there are edge cases where this may not happen.
 The stack handler now:

 - Updates the trade limits to reflect the size of the broker order
 - Applies the broker order fill to the database (see next section)